When to Worry About Diarrhea in Adults: Warning Signs to Know

 Chronic diarrhea persists for four weeks or longer, or it recurs frequently over an extended period.
 This type of diarrhea often indicates an underlying medical condition that requires diagnosis and treatment.
 Common causes include irritable bowel syndrome, inflammatory bowel disease like Crohn's disease or ulcerative colitis, celiac disease, lactose intolerance, chronic infections, and medication side effects.

-If you're experiencing diarrhea that continues beyond a few weeks, this alone is a signal that you should worry about diarrhea enough to consult a healthcare provider.
-Chronic diarrhea isn't just an inconvenience; it can lead to malnutrition, vitamin deficiencies, weight loss, and significantly impact your quality of life.
+If you're experiencing diarrhea that continues beyond a few weeks, this alone is a signal to consult a healthcare provider.
+Chronic diarrhea can lead to malnutrition, vitamin deficiencies, weight loss, and significantly impact your quality of life.

 Critical Warning Signs: When to Worry About Diarrhea Immediately